-The standard requires that rigger be a “qualified rigger” to perform certain task.
+The standard requires that rigger be a “qualified rigger” to perform a certain task.
 What qualifications must a rigger possess to be a “qualified rigger”?

 Does a certified operator also meet the requirements of a qualified rigger?

 A certified operator does not necessarily meet the requirements of a qualified rigger.
 The person designated as the qualified rigger must have the ability to properly rig the load for a particular job.
 A certified or qualified operator may meet the requirements of a qualified rigger, depending on the operator’s knowledge and experience with rigging.
 In general, the qualifications of a rigger and an equipment operator are not considered one in the same.